Magnificat - A Ministry to Catholic Women

 - Magnificat Women's Bible Study - Old Testament Women of Scripture- Wednesdays Sept 14 - Nov 16, 10am - noon at the Catholic Renewal Center.
 Facilitated Dawn Bouche.
-To register call 314-731-6100 or email email@example.com.
+Cost for the book is $30.
+This book is also for the Winter session of the New Testament Women January 11 - March 15, 2017.
+To register call 314-731-6100 or email firstname.lastname@example.org.

 Payment can be made prior to the breakfast at the registration desk or checks may be sent ahead made out to "Our Lady of America" and mailed to